aiman56/Roblox-1/Lesson Plan/Lesson-Plan-9.md

 2. Navigate to ***StarterPack -> StarterPlayerScripts***  in the ***Explorer*** window and add ***LocalScript***.

 3. Inside the ***LocalScript***, we can add the code to play the background sound when we enter the game.
-Remember to repalce the ```SoundId``` to your asset's respective assedID that you have copied.
+Remember to replace the ```SoundId``` to your asset's respective assedID that you have copied.

 ```Lua
 local backgroundMusic = Instance.new("Sound")